RuslanMerdeev/terraform/README.md

 # terraform
-Repository to determine infrastructure through Terraform
+Repository to determine infrastructure through Terraform using GitHub Actions